shifty91/cactusinterfacing/README.rst

 Finally a new directory with the name of the configuration will be created and everything needed will be stored there.
 This directory also contains a Makefile which can be used to compile the final LibGeoDecomp application.
-At least you should be able to run the application like the cactus executable.
+At least you should be able to run the application like the Cactus executable.